dividurga/BinaryWatch/README.md

 ## Contributing

 Contributions are welcome!
+I'm still struggling with getting the external oscillator to work with my setup.
+It works perfectly fine on an external Nucleo board.
 If you have any suggestions or improvements, please open an issue or submit a pull request.